 Insight Data Engineering Ecosystem: An Interactive Map.
 Enterprise service bus.
 All customer services communicate in the same way with the ESB: the ESB translates a message to the correct message type and sends the message to the correct consumer service.

-An enterprise service bus (ESB) is a "software architecture" model used for designing and implementing communication between mutually interacting software applications in a service-oriented architecture (SOA).
-As a software architectural model for distributed computing, it is a specialty variant of the more general client server model and promotes agility and flexibility with regard to communication between applications.
+An enterprise service bus (ESB) implements a communication system between mutually interacting software applications in a service-oriented architecture (SOA).
+It represents a software architecture for distributed computing, and is a special variant of the more general client-server model, wherein any application may behave as server or client.

 Our first entry covered DSPs.
 To suggest new entries, please email me at the address below.
+Data now informs almost all aspects of digital media, and data management platforms have emerged to help marketers, publishers and other businesses make sense of it all.
 Spark for Data Padawans Episode 1: a look at distributed data storage.
 If you've been anywhere near data in the past year or so you must have heard about the war going on between Spark and Hadoop for total control over the management of large amounts of data.

 We have a big announcement coming at Dataiku about Spark, so ever since I started working that word has been popping up every day and I kept wondering what it could mean.
 I’ve already written about my limited technical background before arriving at Dataiku.
 Luckily, in the past month, I’ve had the opportunity to speak to all of our brilliant data scientists and developers, as well as a couple of data experts.
 Spark for Data Padawans Episode 2: Spark vs Hadoop?
 The cat is out of the bag, Data Science Studio now integrates with Spark!